MINDFUL COMMUNICATION: FOUNDATIONS

 • Life-time access to recordings and class materials

 No prior experience is necessary.
-We strongly recommend some familiarity with mindfulness practice, any NVC workshop, and/or reading Marshall Rosenberg’s Nonviolent Communication.
+We strongly recommend some familiarity with mindfulness practice, any NVC workshop, and reading Oren’s book Say What You Mean or Marshall Rosenberg’s Nonviolent Communication.

 CONTINUING EDUCATION & PROFESSIONAL GRADUATE CREDITS: